Wetooa/sprout/README.md

 ## Contributing

 We welcome contributions!
 Please fork the repository, create a new branch, and submit a pull request.
 Ensure code is well-documented and tested.

+> ⚠️ **Warning:** Backend and Frontend code might require .env files to run - please contact the Project Manager for more information.

 ### Branch Naming Conventions